Artwork by KOB ONE

 He netted three health scares, one related to a pregnancy with a French exchange student at the University of Toronto's Law School, and the other two—each one, really—alarmingly starting with a strange itch on the glans-penis which spread (yes, on two occasions) onto the testicles and once across the pallid left loin.
 Luckily, each time he was safe: the former was but a false alarm induced most probably by Yvonne's overly emotional spirit and lack of faith in contraceptives (ah, he loved the French), and the latter remained unexplained yet innocuous, unconnected to anything whose name modern medicine had already catalogued among the cornucopia of "shameful" illnesses.

 You are pushing me away.
-She said that only once, in their last year at university (by then she had decided to pursue a law degree, and he had signed on as a full-time consultant at Bain and Company, a position that promised unending travel and the platitudinous crackling of motel beds).
-They argued once that year, over the phone, and for the life of him, he could not remember the casus-belli: he had forgotten something, or he was accused of being poised on forgetting, but all that remained was the stench of Alabama in July, the unctuous fries that lay clustered in the paper box, and a smiling donkey, the preposterous mascot of the local burger joint.
+She said that only once, in their last year at university (by then she had decided to pursue a law degree, and he had signed on as a full-time consultant at Bain and Company, a position promising unending travel and the platitudinous crackling of motel beds).
+They argued once that year, over the phone, and for the life of him, he could not remember the casus-belli: he had forgotten something, or he was accused of being poised on forgetting, but all remaining was the stench of Alabama in July, the unctuous fries clustered in the paper box, and a smiling donkey, the preposterous mascot of the local burger joint.

 They had less sex each time he came back.
-In August of that year they lay side by side with a window open (it may have been a Saturday, with the clamour of the club-hopping youth, the throbbing laughter of students who partied in their small verandas) and she raised herself by the left arm, propped up her golden head and said: I've been thinking that we should stop this.
+In August of that year they lay side by side with a window open (it may have been a Saturday, with the clamour of the club-hopping youth, the throbbing laughter of students who partied in their small verandas) and she raised herself by the left arm, propped up her golden head and said: I've been thinking we should stop this.
 It's going nowhere really, and we've grown apart as it is.
 He protested.
 He rejected rejection violently, because he wasn't ready to experience abandonment in its current form—the depressing outlines of the half-empty apartment, the barren walls, and a cold vastness on the right side of the king-sized bed.
-She cried a bit, mostly vainly attempting to trace back her emotions for him that now lay hidden and empty.
-At some point he was blamed for a vacuity that he had never denied.
-All that would remain was the apartment: his and her piles of things that were measured in pounds and moments, and were worthless.
+She cried a bit, mostly vainly attempting to trace back her emotions for him now laying hidden and empty.
+At some point he was blamed for a vacuity he had never denied.
+All remaining was the apartment: his and her piles of things measured in pounds and moments, and were worthless.
 How many ways can you divide a CD collection?
 She could have kept the art, but she left it all to him.
-Except for a brief email exchange that suggested his lack of pecuniary wisdom and thus impugned on his right to the $3,000 in their joint savings account, the break-up was surprisingly smooth and fair.
+Except for a brief email exchange suggesting his lack of pecuniary wisdom and thus impugned on his right to the $3,000 in their joint savings account, the break-up was surprisingly smooth and fair.